derekburgess/jaws/README.md

 - `IPINFO_API_KEY`

-Both `jaws-compute` (text-embedding-3-large) and `jaws-advisor` (gpt-3.5-turbo-16k) are set to use `--api "openai"` by default.
+Both `jaws-compute` (text-embedding-3-large) and `jaws-advisor` (gpt-3.5-turbo-16k) are set to pass `--api "openai"` by default.
 These commands require that you have an OpenAI account and create an env variable for:

 - `OPENAI_API_KEY`

+Lastly, `jaws-finder` displays several plots using Matplot, but also saves those plots to a directory/endpoint of your choice, using:

+- `JAWS_FINDER_ENDPOINT`

-Optional: By passing `--api transformers`, both scripts can pull and run local models from Hugging Face. `jaws-compute` currently uses `bigcode/starcoder2-3b` to create embeddings and `jaws-advisor` currently uses `meta-llama/Meta-Llama-3-8B-Instruct` to return NLP.
-Both of the local models require a Hugging Face account and that you request access to use each model.
+Optional: By passing `--api transformers`, 2 of the commands can pull and run local models from Hugging Face. `jaws-compute` currently uses `bigcode/starcoder2-3b` to create embeddings and `jaws-advisor` currently uses `meta-llama/Meta-Llama-3-8B-Instruct` to act as an agent/assisstant.
+Both of the local models require a Hugging Face account and that you request access to each model.
 Feel free to adjust the model usage, but either way create an env variable for:

 - `HUGGINGFACE_API_KEY`

-Lastly, `jaws-finder` displays several plots using Matplot, but also saves those figures to a directory of your choice, using:

-- `JAWS_FINDER_ENDPOINT`

-### Installation
+### Loca/Host Installation

-Install dependencies:
+From the jaws root directory, install dependencies:

 `pip install -r requirements.txt`

-Note that JAWS was developed against Nvidia/CUDA but should also work on CPU.
-On Linux/Mac and some systems (mainly embedded linux systems I have tested on) torch will fail to install through requirements.txt, so if you are also on one of these bespoke systsmes (such as arm/rpi), first run: `pip install torch`

 On windows, run: `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121` -- Or visit, https://pytorch.org/get-started/locally/ to configure an installation for your system.

 Install support for Quantization: